Michael-Niotis/mnist-mlp-pytorch/README.md

 - Retrain the chosen MLP with different L2 strengths to observe **overfitting** (train vs test loss & accuracy).
 - Track **per-class accuracy** over epochs to see which digits are learned faster.

-(See the report for full methodology, plots, and discussion.)

 ## Results (summary)